lizkavalski/liz_book_app/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-The site will be using JS server, express, ejs, cors, and pg
+The site will be using JS server, express, ejs, cors,pg, and superagant.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: